-But on the other hand, you also have good chances of getting the best conversion rate compared to all the other LinkedIn Ad types, namely up to 40% as already mentioned above.
+But on the other hand, you also have a good chance of getting the best conversion rate compared to all the different LinkedIn Ad types, namely up to 40%, as already mentioned above.

 The last ad type is video ads, which help you to promote your videos to your target audience.

 10 Tips to Use LinkedIn Efficiently as a Realtor

 From all the above, I can derive 10 tips on how you can use LinkedIn efficiently as a realtor: